polkadot-fellows/RFCs/text/0005-coretime-interface.md

 If `end_hint` is `Some` and the inner is greater than the current block number, then the Relay-chain should optimize in the expectation of receiving a new `assign_core(core, ...)` message at or prior to the block number of the inner value.
 Specific functionality should remain unchanged regardless of the `end_hint` value.

-On the choice of denominator: 57,600 is a highly composite number which factors into: 2, 2, 2, 2, 2, 2, 2, 2, 3, 3, 5, 5.
+On the choice of denominator: 57,600 is a very composite number which factors into: 2, 2, 2, 2, 2, 2, 2, 2, 3, 3, 5, 5.
 By using it as the denominator we allow for various useful fractions to be perfectly represented including thirds, quarters, fifths, tenths, 80ths, percent and 256ths.

 ### DMP Message Types